Tucan2/CHESS-QM2-AL-BO/introduction/onboarding.md

 # CHESS Summer Student Onboarding
 Welcome to the CHESS Summer Program!
 This guide outlines the required steps and resources to help ensure a smooth onboarding process for all students!

-## ✅ Account Setup
+#### ✅ Account Setup
 CLASSE IDs and BeamPASS logins are created by the IT group before students arrive.
 Make sure you can log in to both systems prior to your first day.

-📅 CHESS User Meeting
+#### 📅 CHESS User Meeting

 All students are expected to attend the CHESS User Meeting.
 This meeting provides important information about facility usage and expectations.

-⚠️ Safety Training Requirements
+#### ⚠️ Safety Training Requirements
 1. CLASSE Safety Onboarding (Required Before Arrival)

 Complete the safety onboarding form:
 👉 https://cornell.qualtrics.com/SE/?SID=SV_cH1sSm110gVBttj

 Reference:
 👉 https://wiki.classe.cornell.edu/Safety/Handbook/SafetyTraining

-📌 Important:
+#### 📌 Important:
-Please complete this training at least one week before arriving.
+Please complete this training!

 2. CHESS User Training (BeamPASS)
 Students working in Wilson Lab must complete the same safety training as CHESS users:
 Steps:
 Log in to BeamPASS
 Click on “CHESS User Quiz” (blue link)
 Review the orientation materials:
 👉 https://www.chess.cornell.edu/safety/orientation.html

 Complete the:
 ✅ In-person User Quiz (available in BeamPASS)

 🧭 Safety Walkthrough & Radiation Badge

-Students must complete a CHESS safety walkthrough led by a CHESS operator.
-This includes a standard safety tour of the facility.
+Students must complete a CHESS safety walkthrough led by a CHESS operator.This includes a standard safety tour of the facility.

 🎫 Radiation Badge
 Students will be issued a monthly radiation badge after:

 Completing required safety training